HMZ-03/hmz-03.github.io/_publications/2024-11-22-EngineeringDetection-DAST&A.md

 venue: 'Distributed Acoustic Sensing Technology and Application Conference'
 ---

-The presentation received the Outstanding Flash Presentation at Distributed Acoustic Sensing Technology and Application Conference.
+The presentation received the Outstanding Flash Presentation at *Distributed Acoustic Sensing Technology and Application Conference*.